oscaralanpierce/sim_api_v2/docs/developer/controller-services.md

 ## Building New Controllers

 When creating a new controller, such as when you've introduced a new RESTful resource, you will need to create the controller class in `/app/controllers/` and any controller services it may use in `/app/controller_services/<your_controller>/`.
 There should be one service class per route handler in the controller.
 You can define each controller service in the manner described above.

-## The `Service::UnauthorizedResult`

-The `Service::UnauthorizedResult` class is an important element in the security of the API, and for that reason behaves a little differently from other `Service::Result` subclasses.
-Unauthorized results should _never_ return a resource of any kind.
-They should also always return the same, generic failure message.
-Giving a specific failure reason, or returning different error messages at different stages in program execution, risks giving an attacker data points to help formulate their next attempt.
-All a client needs to know about an authorization failure is that authorization has failed.
-More specific errors, if available, are logged so the application maintainers can further investigate authorization failures.